|Court:||United States District Court for the Eastern District of Texas|

 On October 14, 2019, the parties reached an agreement to resolve the case for $44 million.
 On November 26, 2019, the parties executed the Stipulation of Settlement setting out the full terms of their agreement to settle and Plaintiffs filed a motion for preliminary approval of the settlement.

 On January 9, 2020, the court preliminarily approved the Settlement, authorized sending notice of the Settlement to potential class members.
 On May 20, 2020, the Court granted final approval of the settlement.
-Claims administration is ongoing.
+The claims administration process has concluded.
+On February 22, 2021, Lead Counsel filed the Adeptus Unopposed Motion for Approval of the Distribution Plan to conduct the Initial Distribution which was approved by the Court on February 24, 2021.
+The Initial Distribution was conducted in April 2021.
+A second distribution occurred in June 2022.